bernie-skipole/indi/docs/source/usage/introduction.rst

 The indiredis package
 ^^^^^^^^^^^^^^^^^^^^^

 This Python3 package provides an INDI client for general Instrument control, converting between the INDI protocol and redis storage.
+It optionally provides functions for transferring the INDI protocol via MQTT.
 If the package is run, it provides a web service for controlling instruments.
 If imported, it provides tools to read/write to redis, and hence the INDI protocol, for use by your own GUI or WEB applications.

-INDI - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface
+INDI - Instrument Neutral Distributed Interface.

-The package is a client only, it does not include indiserver or drivers, but is compatable with them.
+The package does not include indiserver or drivers, but is compatable with them.

-For further information, see :ref:`references`.
+For further information on INDI, see :ref:`references`.

 Though INDI is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.